kremenovic96/udas/README.md

 # Baza-Podataka-UDAS
 App that connects to and manages database for Organization UDAS

-I am using google styleguide for code formatting.
+We are using google styleguide for code formatting.

 https://github.com/google/styleguide